OsioLabs/gatsbyguides.com_content/content/gatsby-and-drupal/install-and-configure-drupal.md

 In order to use Drupal as a backend data source for Gatsby you need:

 1. Drupal 8 installed
-2. The contributed JSON API module enabled
-3. Permissions configured so that anonymous traffic can access the JSON API provided REST endpoints
+1. Permissions configured so that anonymous traffic can access the JSON API provided REST endpoints
+1. Drupal configured to support CORS
-4. The contributed JSON API Extras and Simple OAuth modules enabled (optional, but recommended)
+1. Optionally, the contributed JSON API Extras and Simple OAuth modules enabled depending on your use case
-5. Drupal configured to support CORS

 ## Install Drupal